doxulo/FtcRobotController-master/README.md

   working by re-flashing its firmware
 * Makes various improvements to the Wi-Fi Direct pairing screen, especially in landscape mode
 * Makes the Robot Controller service no longer be categorically restarted when the main activity is brought to foreground
-    * (e.g. the service is no longer restarted simply by viewing the Self Inspect screen and pressing the back button)
+    * (e.g. the service is no longer restarted simply by viewing the SeLF Inspect screen and pressing the back button)
     * It is still restarted if the Settings menu or Configure Robot menu is opened